Article 16.

 § 130A-385.
 Duties of medical examiner upon receipt of notice; reports; copies.

 (a) Upon receipt of a notification under G.S.
 130A-383, the medical examiner shall take charge of the body, make inquiries regarding the cause and manner of death, reduce the findings to writing and promptly make a full report to the Chief Medical Examiner on forms prescribed for that purpose.
+[The following provisions apply:]

-The Chief Medical Examiner or the county medical examiner is authorized to inspect and copy the medical records of the decedent whose death is under investigation.
-In addition, in an investigation conducted pursuant to this Article, the Chief Medical Examiner or the county medical examiner is authorized to inspect all physical evidence and documents which may be relevant to determining the cause and manner of death of the person whose death is under investigation, including decedent's personal possessions associated with the death, clothing, weapons, tissue and blood samples, cultures, medical equipment, X rays and other medical images.
-The Chief Medical Examiner or county medical examiner is further authorized to seek an administrative search warrant pursuant to G.S.
-15-27.2 for the purpose of carrying out the duties imposed under this Article.
-In addition to the requirements of G.S.
-15-27.2, no administrative search warrant shall be issued pursuant to this section unless the Chief Medical Examiner or county medical examiner submits an affidavit from the office of the district attorney in the district in which death occurred stating that the death in question is not under criminal investigation.
+(2) In the case of a decedent whose death is not under criminal investigation, the Chief Medical Examiner or the county medical examiner conducting an investigation pursuant to this Article is authorized to inspect all other physical evidence and documents that may be relevant to determining the cause and manner of death of the person whose death is under investigation, and the Chief Medical Examiner or county medical examiner may seek an administrative search warrant pursuant to G.S.
+15-27.2 for the purpose of carrying out the duties imposed under this section.

 The Chief Medical Examiner shall provide directions as to the nature, character and extent of an investigation and appropriate forms for the required reports.
-The facilities of the central and district offices and their staff services shall be available to the medical examiners and designated pathologists in their investigations.
+The facilities of the central and district offices and autopsy centers and their staff services shall be available to the medical examiners and designated pathologists in their investigations.

 (a1) The Office of the Chief Medical Examiner shall conduct comprehensive toxicology screening in all child death cases that fall under the jurisdiction of the medical examiner pursuant to G.S.
 130A-383 or G.S.
 130A-384.